ldejager/openshift-terraform/README.md

 # OpenShift Terraform

-OpenShift infrastructure automation using terraform.
+OpenShift infrastructure automation using terraform on OpenStack.

 ## Usage